annezj/annezj.github.io/README.md

 Todo list:

+-Add "About me" page.

--Fix font size issues on live version.
+-Fix font size issues on live version (seems to be ok now).

 -Implement tags.